Best Alternatives to Page Designer for Airtable in 2026

 No automation support

-• No native automation: you still cannot trigger Page Designer from Airtable Automations or the API to generate PDFs, attach them to records, or email them; everything remains manual through the UI.
+- No native automation: you still cannot trigger Page Designer from Airtable Automations or the API to generate PDFs, attach them to records, or email them; everything remains manual through the UI.

-• One record per page and manual stepping: the extension continues to show one record at a time, with navigation via Previous/Next/Go to, and no batch print/export for a whole set of records in one go.
+- One record per page and manual stepping: the extension continues to show one record at a time, with navigation via Previous/Next/Go to, and no batch print/export for a whole set of records in one go.

 Limited template customization

 Modern alternatives take a different approach.
-Tools like TypeFlow let you design templates in Google Docs or Template Builder, where you have full control over formatting.
-You add placeholder variables like {{client_name}} or {{total_amount}}, and the tool replaces them with your Airtable data.
-Your existing documents become templates with minimal changes.
+Tools like TypeFlow let you use Google Docs as a template, giving you full control over formatting.
+You simply add placeholders like {{client_name}} to your document, and the tool fills them with your Airtable data.

 Restricted output and sharing options